 Then I clean and dust the items as I arrange them prior to sale.
 Sometimes, all an item needs is to be wiped down with a Swiffer dusting cloth to make it look new again.
 The same applies for kitchen items and used clothing (which should be freshly laundered).

 My philosophy as a garage sale shopper is that I buy items that are either unique and hard to find – or items that are priced so low that they are cheaper at a yard sale than buying at a dollar store, thrift store or secondhand.
 Most of the items at our sale are a bargain to begin with – which is one of my garage sale hacks.

 This means many items are priced as low as 25-cents or 50-cents.
 These small sales do add up.
 Then, at lunchtime, when the sale is half over, I typically mark everything half off.
 I also am happy to negotiate with shoppers – although I’m not incredibly apt to negotiate the moment the doors of my sale open.

-Hang, package and arrange items neatly.
 In addition to organizing by category, make sure your items are easy to view and purchase.
 Clothing is best arranged on hangers, if possible.
-This year I used a wooden laundry rack to display baby clothes.
+At our last sale I used a wooden laundry rack to display baby clothes.
 Other options include hanging clothing on a clothesline or using a clothing rack.
 Small items can be placed in clear sandwich bags or gallon freezer bags and then labeled with a Sharpie marker.
 Sometimes I also use masking tape to create my own “price tag.”

 Items such as extension cords can be secured with a rubber band.
 These small steps not only make it easy for a buyer to purchase an item – they also eliminate messes and accidents.
 It also helps to keep smaller items from being misplaced or lost.